 We will now look at the secret of using timers in the PLC.
 Timers are used in the majority of PLC programs.
 There are also a wide variety of off-the-shelf industrial timers that you can use.
 The implementation of timers can be vast, however, it all starts with a TIMING CHART.

-A timing chart is the secret behind understanding of the timer that you need in your application.
-Making a timing chart before writing the program will ensure that all of the information will be accounted.
+A timing chart is a secret behind understanding of the timer that you need in your application.
+Making a timing chart before writing the program will ensure that all of the information will be accounted for.

-The timing chart is mapped out on a x and y plain.
+The timing chart is mapped out on an x and y plain.
 The ‘x’ plane will show time.
 The ‘y’ plain has the state of the input on/off (1 or 0).

 Let’s take a look at a timing chart for an On-Delay Timer.
 This is the basic operation for an Omron H3BR industrial timer.

 Power – When dealing with PLC’s we must consider when power to the unit is removed what happens to the current time and output conditions.

 Start – In this case; the start signal is momentary to start the time cycle. (t) We could modify this signal to be maintained until the output switches.

 Output – The output will show when it turns on.
 This can also indicate the opposite and show when it turns off.

 Time – Time is shown by the relationship between the start signal and the output.
 Our example shows timing starts on the leading edge of the Start.
 This could have also been on the trailing edge.

 Here is the same on-delay timing chart with some more detail.
 Several conditions are added to the chart.